Tod H. Mikuriya: Life and education

 Mikuriya attended Haverford and Guilford College before enrolling at Reed College.
 He earned his bachelor's degree in psychology in 1956 and conducted some graduate work at the University of Oregon School of Psychiatry.
 Shortly thereafter, he enlisted in the Army where he served as an attendant in the psychiatric ward of Brooke Army Hospital.
 He earned his medical degree from Temple University in 1962.
 Mikuriya completed an internship at Southern Pacific Hospital (San Francisco) and residencies in psychiatry at Oregon State Hospital and at Mendocino State Hospital.

-Mikuriya died at his home in Berkeley, California on 20 May 2007 at age 73 after a battle with lung cancer.
+Mikuriya died at his home in Berkeley, California on 20 May 2007 at age 73 from lung cancer.
 He was survived by his two sisters, son, and daughter.

 Professional career

 Clinical practice

 Mikuriya directed the drug addiction center of the New Jersey Neuropsychiatric Institute in Princeton, New Jersey from 1966–1967 before becoming a consulting research psychiatrist in charge of non-classified marijuana research at the National Institute of Mental Health (NIMH) Center for Narcotics and Drug Abuse Studies in 1967.

 After two months, Mikuriya left the NIMH due to its lack of funding and support for research into positive applications of marijuana.
 He moved to Berkeley, California where he opened a private psychiatric practice specializing in biofeedback therapy and substance abuse.
 Mikuriya also worked for the Alameda County Alcoholism Clinic and the state Department of Rehabilitation.
 During the 1970s, Mikuriya served as Chair of the Department of Psychiatry at Eden Medical Center.
 To facilitate his private practice Mikuriya founded the company Mikuriya Data Systems and worked out of an office at the Claremont Hotel until he was forced to leave over his support of Proposition 215.
 He continued to see patients at his home for clinical consultation on cannabis until his death.
 He approved marijuana for medical purposes for over nine thousand patients, not solely in terminal cases, but also alleviation of physical and emotional pain in non-terminal cases.

 During the late 1960s and early 1970s, Mikuriya authored a number of academic publications which inspired renewed debate on the therapeutic use of cannabis within the medical community, including the proposal of cannabis as a substitution agent as well as on issues related to the legality of cannabis.
 His 1972 self-published book Marijuana: Medical Papers, 1839–1972 became a landmark in the modern movement for the legalization of medical marijuana.
 Mikuriya continued to publish editorials throughout the 1970s and 1980s.

 A collection of Mikuriya's papers dated 1933–2015 is held by the National Library of Medicine.

 Mikuriya's practices drew him into conflict with authorities.
 In 2000, the Medical Board of California (MBC) accused him of improper recommendation of cannabis without physical examinations.
 Law enforcement in only eleven rural northern California counties responded to solicitation by MBC investigators and officials in the California Attorney General's office.
 There were no complaints from patients, families or community physicians.
 Following their investigation, the MBC placed him on a five-year probation in 2004.